anjumyaseen/observability-stack/README.md

 - 2025-11-03: Reintroduced explicit names with an `observability-*` prefix so every container is easy to identify (e.g., `observability-prometheus`).
 - 2025-11-03: Relaxed the node-exporter root mount to work on Docker Desktop / WSL (removed `rslave` requirement).
 - 2025-11-03: Added `configs/prometheus/targets/vps.sample.yml` and moved real targets to `file_sd` (copy to `vps.yml`) so remote IPs stay local-only.
+- 2025-11-03: Externalized Grafana/MinIO credentials via `.env` (see `.env.example`) so secrets never land in git.

 ---